SystemsApproach/sdn/netvirt.rst

 are located, and the IP addresses of the relevant hypervisors.
 With this information, it determines what the encapsulation of packets should be if A and B are to communicate with each other.
-From this, it computes a set of forwarding rules that need to be installed into the appropriate vSwitches.
-These rules are pushed to the vSwitches as realized state.
-They could, for example, be expressed as OpenFlow rules.
+From this, it computes a set of control directives that need to be installed into the appropriate vSwitches.
+These directive are pushed to the vSwitches, expressed, for example, as a set of OpenFlow rules.

 If at some later in time, one of the VMs moves to a different hypervisor, this information is passed to the control plane, which